temporalio/samples-python/batch_daily/README.md

 # Batch sample

-This is an example workflow to process batches of records matching a particular query criteria, in daily windows of time.
+This is an example workflow that solves the following use-case.

+You have a series of records that are divided into daily batches (think a days worth of telemetry coming from an application).
+Every day you would like to run a batch to process a days worth of records, but you would also like to have the ability to backfill the records from a previous window of time.

+Backfilling might be run as a schedule or it might be run as a directly triggered workflow.

 Please make sure your python is 3.9 above.
 For this sample, run: